Do Babies with Autism Smile?

 Babies with autism can absolutely smile, but the way they use smiling in social interaction may look different.
 Rather than focusing solely on whether a baby smiles, it’s important to consider how that smile is shared, whether it accompanies eye contact, reciprocal interaction, and joint attention.
 For families in Fredericksburg and throughout Virginia, noticing differences early can lead to timely screening and support, which research consistently shows improves outcomes.
 Autism is a neurodevelopmental condition, not a reflection of parenting or bonding, and early intervention can strengthen social engagement, communication, and connection.
 If you have concerns about your baby’s development, reaching out to your pediatrician or local early intervention services is a proactive and empowering step.

-Career Based Solutions offers compassionate, evidence-based ABA therapy in Fredericksburg, and Virginia to strengthen social engagement, communication, and connection.
+Career Based Solutions offers compassionate, evidence-based ABA therapy in Fredericksburg, Virginia to strengthen social engagement, communication, and connection.

 Early signs matter.
 Contact us today!